AndrewKim0318/Pick-Me-Up/README.md

 - There is a search bar by the categories to search for particular options
   - Searching for items that are not any of the option displays "no such item" error

+- There is a category navbar that changes the menu items that are being displayed based on the category

+- If user attempts to checkout with no items in the checkout container, a "add item to list" alert is displayed

+- If name or phone number is not inputted prior to submitting the order, proper error messages are displayed

+- After the order is placed, all the counters are reset to 0, and the total cost also resets to 0.